Cwantic/Documentation/Settings/Databases/Components.md

 A folder can be a type of component or a specific provider.

+You can also drag a file/folder on another folder.

 ## 2. Library

 A library can be managed as you want.